Mathcamp 2025 Staff

 Like campers, the staff often return year after year to Mathcamp!

-The 2024 Directors, Faculty and Academic Coordinators:
+The 2025 Directors, Faculty and Academic Coordinators:

 • Eric Stubley works at Google doing things with computers and numbers.
-He enjoys math across the spectrum of algebra and number theory.
-He likes being outdoors in the pacific northwest, change ringing, reading science fiction, learning to cook new foods, and experimenting with herbal tea blends.
+He enjoys math that fits into the categories of algebra and number theory.
+He spends a lot of time outdoors in the pacific northwest, he regularly does several pattern-based hobbies from the British Isles (change ringing and Scottish country dance), he cooks often, and he reads lots of science fiction novels.
 He has been teaching at Mathcamp since 2019.

 • Kevin Carde started at Mathcamp as a Mentor in 2011.
 He joined the Mathcamp yearround staff after receiving his PhD in Mathematics from the University of Michigan in 2014.
 His interests include combinatorics (especially algebraic) and solving and writing puzzles of all sorts.